ManticoreGamesInc/platform-documentation/src/references/scenes.md

 Duplicating a scene is a good way to use an existing scene as a base.
 All assets in the scene being duplicated will be copied over to the new scene.
 For example, creating a tutorial based on the first level of your game without needing to start a new scene from scratch.

-When duplicating a scene, **Core** will name the duplicated scene the same name as the scene being duplicated, but append an index to the end so it is unique.
+When duplicating a scene, **Core** will name the duplicated scene the same name as the scene being duplicated but append an index to the end so it is unique.
 For example, duplicating the scene "Opening Level" will be named "Opening Level_1".

 1. Open the **Scenes** window.
 2. Click the button to the right of the scene.